Russia sanctions: What you need to know

 But Russia's economy is beginning to show new signs of life, so such calls may now be aimed at improving conditions for certain individuals, companies or sectors.

-It appears that Russia is lobbying for the US to drop other sanctions imposed under the 2012 Magnitsky Act, which targets Russians who the US considers human rights abusers.
+It appears that Russia has lobbied for the US to drop other sanctions imposed under the 2012 Magnitsky Act, which targets Russians whom the US considers human rights abusers.

-In Putin and Trump's second meeting, at the G20 in Germany this month, Trump claims the two leaders spoke about adoptions, an issue strongly associated with the Magnitsky sanctions.
-Russia banned Americans from adopting Russian children in response to the Magnitsky sanctions.
-The act was drafted after the alleged beating to death of Russian lawyer Sergei Magnitsky in prison in 2009.
+In Putin and Trump's second meeting, at the G20 in Germany this month, Trump claims the two leaders spoke about "adoptions," an issue strongly associated with the Magnitsky sanctions.
+Russia banned Americans from adopting Russian children in response to the Magnitsky Act.
+The law was drafted after the alleged beating to death of Russian lawyer Sergei Magnitsky in prison in 2009.

 The Russian government has never admitted any crime was committed, saying he died of heart failure.